 On this page:

-- Make your template: my LITTLE free mini-class
+- Make your template: the LITTLE free mini-class

-- Become an expert: my BIG Transcript Intensive class
+- Become an expert: the BIG Transcript course

 Families in our community often have unique circumstances that requires specialized transcript advice based on their specific circumstances.
 Learn how to record dual enrollment, CLEP, and other types of credit properly on your homeschool transcript.

 - Length?
 1 page

 - + and – grades?
 If you don’t mind extra math.

 - To weigh or not to weigh?
 I recommend including both.